DecarbNexus/useeio_ghg_sources_disaggregation/README.md

    python scripts/run_extraction.py
    ```

-If you don't want to install anything, you can still download the pre-built files directly from the `outputs/` folder on GitHub.
+If you don't want to install anything, you can still download the pre-built files directly from the [Releases](https://github.com/DecarbNexus/useeio_ghg_sources_disaggregation/releases) section.

 ## Troubleshooting

-- **Data mismatch (wrong row counts)**: Clear cached FlowByActivity files: `python scripts/clear_flowsa_cache.py --activity-only` then re-run
 - **ModuleNotFoundError: No module named 'flowsa'**: Install FlowSA: `python scripts/install_flowsa_2.0.3.py`
 - **Permission error saving Excel**: Close the Excel file and run again
 - **Wrong Python version**: See `docs/PYTHON_VERSION_FIX.md` for how to install Python 3.11